goseind/gosein.de/_posts/2022-09-27-autonomous-robot.md

 We also wrote a more scientific text on the setup and the things we discovered while performing this project.
 The paper also goes into detail about YOLO and its differences in performance.

-Citation and link to the paper: Bracke, A., Gosein, D., Kürschner, M., Mayer, J., & Seefeld, J. (n.d.).
+[Citation and link to the paper: Bracke, A., Gosein, D., Kürschner, M., Mayer, J., & Seefeld, J. (n.d.).
 Development of an Autonomous Robot for Detecting and Collecting Objects (p.
-12) [Working Paper]. https://opus.bib.hs-mannheim.de/frontdoor/index/index/docId/100
+12) [Working Paper]](https://opus.bib.hs-mannheim.de/frontdoor/index/index/docId/100)

 The source code for the entire project is available on GitHub.
 We tried to build the repository in a way that one can easily clone and run the same thing on their TurtleBot.
 The repo includes some instructions for that.